18F/handbook/_pages/policies/employee-resources-policies/benefits-links.md

 Contact for medical insurance, life insurance, and retirement account questions and enrollment.

-Marty's contact information can be found by searching the [staff directory](https://insite.gsa.gov/portal/staffDirectory/searchInsiteStaffDirectory) or reaching out to [#talent](https://gsa-tts.slack.com/messages/talent).
+Marty's contact information can be found by searching the [staff directory](https://insite.gsa.gov/portal/staffDirectory/searchInsiteStaffDirectory) or by reaching out to [#talent](https://gsa-tts.slack.com/messages/talent).

 ### Leila Knight

 Contact for leave policies and questions (including annual, sick, advance leave requests, leave without pay requests, donating leave, parental, and Family Medical Leave Act).

-Leila's contact information can be found by searching the [staff directory](https://insite.gsa.gov/portal/staffDirectory/searchInsiteStaffDirectory) or reaching out to [#talent](https://gsa-tts.slack.com/messages/talent).
+Leila's contact information can be found by searching the [staff directory](https://insite.gsa.gov/portal/staffDirectory/searchInsiteStaffDirectory) or by reaching out to [#talent](https://gsa-tts.slack.com/messages/talent).

 --------------------------------------------------------------------------------